Spontaneous Conformal Symmetry Breaking and Quantum Quadratic Gravity: BRST quantization

 Finally, as it is BRST invariant, $\osc{\chi}{f}$ represents an additional distinct physical state that does not participate in any of the quartets.
 It is also healthy (non-ghost-like) from a unitarity perspective, as is clear from its only non-vanishing commutation relation.

 Thus, using BRST quantization and the quartet mechanism, we have identified the eight physical states present in quantum quadratic gravity.
-As expected, these are a total of three healthy states corresponding to the massless spin-2 $\aop{h}{\lambda}$ and massive spin-0 $\osc{\chi}{f}$ operators, and five ghost-like massive spin-2 states coming from $\aop{H}{\rho}$.
+As expected, these are a total of three healthy states corresponding to the massless spin-2 $\aop{h}{\lambda}$ and massive spin-0 $\osc{\chi}{f}$ operators, and five ghost-like massive spin-2 states in $\aop{H}{\rho}$.